OguzcanIzanli/oguzcanizanli/README.md

 - 🌱 I’m currently learning **Next.js and Redux**

-- 🔭 I’m currently working on my portfolio page and Vet-App
+- 🔭 I’m currently working on my portfolio page.

 - 👨‍💻 All of my projects are available at **under construction**